 Nonetheless, I don’t believe for a second that an interest in high quality sound is going extinct.
 People under 40 have ears to hear and the ability to appreciate the difference between good ‘nough and excellent.
 But those eleven reasons add up to a lot of resistance.
-Add in the rise in average quality that pulls up the bottom end to passable making today’s run of the mill sound lightyears ahead of fifty years ago means superior quality isn’t enough to break through the resistance.
+The rise in average quality that pulls up the bottom end to passable makes today’s run of the mill sound lightyears ahead of fifty years ago.
+Consequently, superior quality isn’t superior enough to break through the resistance.
 These changes have altered the market.
 There’s no going back.
 And it’s not just audio.
 All our modern conveniences and technological advances that are saving us time, sparing us drudgery, improving efficiency, raising the quality of life, and opening the world to us, have by some contorted irony also made our lives more hectic, our thoughts more frazzled, and our leisure time more elusive.
 Such a strange paradox. . .

 . . . one that gets a little clarification next time.